mchenliu/Python_DataJob_Project/README.md

 **Insights**

-## 4. What is the most optimal skill to learn for Data Analysts?
+## :four: What is the most optimal skill to learn for Data Analysts?
 **Visualize Data**
 ```python
 from adjustText import adjust_text